opnsense/core/README.md

 OPNsense GUI and system management
 ==================================

-The OPNsense project invites developers to startcontributing to the code base.
+The OPNsense project invites developers to start contributing to the code base.
 For your own purpose or even better to join us in creating the best open source firewall available.